haka-security/haka/doc/user/install.rst

 Pre-installation requirements
 -----------------------------

-Some packages are required to build and run Haka.
-This operation make take some time.
+To build and install Haka you will need to install some required packages.

+Enter the following command to install them (this make take some time):

 .. code-block:: console